Note: As an Amazon Associate I earn from qualifying purchases via the Amazon links included below.

 Book 20: I don’t often decide in advance what book to read next; I almost always make that decision straight after finishing the previous book.
 For a change – I’m only 17% through Summer of Night as I type this, I have decided well in advance that my next book will be Warbreaker (2009) by Brandon Sanderson.
 Last year, my office mate told me about his Mistborn series, but the name did not stick in my mind.
 Then when reading about The Wheel of Time, I learned that Brandon Sanderson completed the series after the passing of Robert Jordan in 2007.
 What surprised and impressed me was the fact that I found nothing but praise for the final three books written by Sanderson.
 Yes, he had extensive notes to guide him, but finishing such a popular series to the satisfaction of plenty of fans sounds like mission impossible.
 I then explored his other books – careful to avoid spoilers – and again noticed really nothing but praise.
 I then started watching some of his lectures from his fantasy and science fiction writing class at Brigham Young University, which he thankfully shared on YouTube.
 He struck me as both a great teacher with an encyclopedic knowledge of fantasy and science fiction – I guess that’s not surprising – and the art of story creation, again not surprising, but writers aren’t necessarily the best writing teachers.
 As I type this I am literally drooling at the prospect of reading my first book by him.
 I’ve yet to read a word of his fiction – apart from skimming quicky out of curiousity the prologue to The Way of Kings (2010), but I already feel like he is one of my favorite authors.

 It’s the afternoon of Saturday August 8, and I’m about one quarter of the way Warbreaker.
 Witty dialogue, interesting and very distinctive characters, some surprises, an interesting and vivid world and magic system, all written in prose that is very easy to read.
 I am enjoying this more and more as I get deeper and deeper into the story.
 I’m almost a third of the way through as I settle down for some Sundat late-night reading.
 I’ve reached the point where I am grateful I chose this book and I am sure I’ll read the rest of it fairly quickly.
-(Read between August 5 & …)
+I finished it pretty late the night of August 17 having been at the 80% mark when the day began.
+I look forward to sooner or later tackling The Stormlight Archive and the Mistborn series.
+(Read between August 5 & 17)